schaftler/Quantum/README.md

 # XCQR

-##This is a repo fir XCQR3, all the data and resources are updated
+##This is a repo for XCQR3, all the data and resources are updated